Executive Director (2005-2018)

 Brian Wheeler was hired as Charlottesville Tomorrow's first Executive Director in July 2005.
 Mr. Wheeler has lived in the Charlottesville-Albemarle region since 1984.

 Mr. Wheeler helped launch a unique partnership with The Daily Progress, the first of its kind in the nation, which placed Charlottesville Tomorrow’s reporting in the pages of the local newspaper of record.
-Since 2009 over 1,400 news stories have been published in the newspaper and today Charlottesville Tomorrow produces about 60 percent of the newspaper's content related to growth, development, education and local politics.
+Since 2009 over 2,600 news stories (as of Feb.
+2018) have been published in the newspaper and today Charlottesville Tomorrow produces more than 50 percent of the newspaper's content related to growth, development, education and local politics.
 A similar partnership was piloted in 2013-14 with Charlottesville’s two alt-weekly newspapers and focused on education coverage.